ethanpailes/debug-here/debug-here-gdb-wrapper/README.md

 # debug-here-gdb-wrapper

-This is program is what debug-here tells new terminals to use as a shell.
+This program is what debug-here tells new terminals to use as a shell.
 It is very simple.
 All it does is examine the `RUST_DEBUG_HERE_LIFELINE` environment variable, then becomes `rust-gdb` via exec and hooks into the part of the source code that called the `debug_here!()` macro.